WA6YDQ/G6SDR/readme.txt

 of the analog switch (I have a 31db unit I'll be using).
 Also front-end filtering NEEDS to be used for this type of mixer.

+4. Sometimes when tuning, I noticed the encoder doesn't respond for the first pulse when changing tuning directions.
+It seems to be a fault with the library function.
+A power cycle fixes it.

+5. The QRP labs receive module receives at 6M (50-54MHz) but not very well.
+I measured -90 dBm for MDS.
+I'm getting -116 to -120 dBm for MDS below 30 MHz.

 -- Kurt